jnm2/MystIVAssetExplorer/Readme.md

 ## Video

 The game's video is contained in .bik files.
 These use the [Bink Video](https://en.wikipedia.org/wiki/Bink_Video) format.
-The exported files can be viewed with [ffmpeg (ffplay)](https://ffmpeg.org/ffplay.html) or [VLC](https://www.videolan.org/vlc/).
-The video files contain no audio and must be paired manually with an audio file described in the [Audio section](#audio).
-In-app video playback has not yet been investigated.
+The video files contain no audio.

+To view the video files, they can be exported and played with [ffmpeg (ffplay)](https://ffmpeg.org/ffplay.html) or [VLC](https://www.videolan.org/vlc/).
+You can also preview them from the app by double-clicking or clicking Play, if ffmpeg or VLC are installed on your system.

 ## Music not included in the soundtrack